surabh-data/NBA-2023/README.md

 # NBA-2023
-In this project We have used NBA API and used Tableau for visualizing the data.
-Here one can check his best NBA team and it's status .
+In this project, NBA API and Tableau is used for extracting data from API and visualizing the data via Tableau.
+Here one can check his best NBA team and it's location worlwide over an interactive map with hiighlighting details of the NBA Teams.

 Uploaded files: